How to Tell Time in Chinese: Vocabulary, Times of the Day, Expressions and More

-To say “half past,” we use 半 (bàn) which means “half.”
+To say “half past,” we use 半 (bàn) — half.
 For example:

-To indicate quarters, we say 一刻 (yī kè) which means “quarter hour.”
-For example:
+To indicate quarters, we say 一刻 (yī kè) — quarter hour.

 Just to note, in Chinese, there’s no “ten to” or “ten past.”
 Similarly, in Chinese, there’s also no “quarter to.”
 There’s only “quarter after.”
 Interesting, I know—that’s just the way it is!

 How to Tell Any Time in Chinese

 We’re now familiar with the number system and how to tell hours and minutes.
 Let’s put it all together and go through some examples of telling time.